Unveiling nanolaser physics: Non-Perturbative Measurement of the Lasing-Mode Photon Population at the Sub-Picoseconds and Nanometer Scale: Conclusion

 \section{Conclusion}

 In conclusion, the spatial and temporal distribution of lasing modes in GaN NWL was mapped with few nanometer and sub-picosecond resolutions using PINEM.
-Coupled to monochromated EELS, this method revealed the time-dependent photon population $N_0(t)$ within the cavity - without \emph{a priori} knowledge on the light collection and focusing power - and the influence of the pump power on the laser rise time.
+This technique induces negligible additional optical losses in the cavity, allowing us to probe the state of the nanolaser without being affected by the measurement.
+Combined to monochromated EELS, this method revealed the time-dependent photon population $N_0(t)$ within the cavity - without \emph{a priori} knowledge on the light collection and focusing power - and the influence of the pump power on the laser rise time.
 Moreover, we mapped and identified the nature of the modes - FPM or WGM - involved in the lasing regime.

-This work represent the first demonstration, of the potential of PINEM to study semiconductors population inversion dynamics, light absorption and field generated.
-In combination with the analytical capability of conventional TEM, PINEM enables to directly link the material's atomic structure heterogeneity (e.g., defects, impurities, strain), the surrounding environment and the NWL geometry to the optical properties of the NWLs.
+This work represents the first demonstration, of the potential of PINEM to study semiconductors population inversion dynamics, light absorption and field generated.
+In combination with the analytical capability of conventional TEM, PINEM enables to directly link the material's atomic structure heterogeneity (e.g., defects, impurities, strain), the surrounding environment and the NWL geometry optical properties of the NWLs.
+Moreover, quantum optical experiments with free electron is currently a hotly investigated question \cite{arend_electrons_2025,preimesberger_exploring_2025}, finding bright sources of non-classical light for these experiments is one of the bottleneck.
+Semiconductors playing a key role in quantum technology, we believe that our work, even if it operates in a semiclassical regime with $10^5$ photons in the cavity at threshold, is a first step in the direction of the use of semiconductor in free electron quantum optics.

-It must be stressed that the spatial, temporal, and energy resolutions of the UTEM used in this study are respectively limited to 10 nm, 300 fs, and 1.0 eV, and we therefore expect the new generation of high-resolution instruments \cite{schroder_laser-driven_2025,castioni_nanosecond_2025} to be able to dive even deeper in the physics of nanolasers or into more complex geometries, such as SPASERs \cite{ellis_nanolasers_2024}.
+It must be stressed that the spatial, temporal, and energy resolutions of the UTEM used in this study are respectively limited to 10 nm, 400 fs, and 1.0 eV, and we therefore expect the new generation of high-resolution instruments \cite{schroder_laser-driven_2025,castioni_nanosecond_2025} to be able to dive even deeper in the physics of nanolasers or into more complex geometries, such as SPASERs \cite{ellis_nanolasers_2024}.
 For example, monochromated electron microscopes \cite{castioni_nanosecond_2025} may be able to resolve challenges related to mode hopping, cavity mode interference, and inter-mode dynamics.